-Jump to: USBA Requirements | CBC Safety Certification Clinics | Training at SMR with a .22 | Getting to SMR
+Jump to: USBA Requirements | CBC Safety Certification Levels | CBC Level 2 Safety Certification Clinics

 2. Passing an in-person Basic Rifle Safety Assessment.
-You must show your proof of online BRS course completion to your safety assessor.

-CBC safety certification clinics
+CBC Level 2 safety certification clinics

-If you're a new biathlon participant, please see the online schedule for dates of upcoming safety certification clinics.
+Please see the online schedule for dates of upcoming safety certification clinics.

-CBC safety certification clinics include the practical assessment portion of the USBA Basic Rifle Safety Course (described above) along with additional lecture material and practical experience on the range.
+CBC safety certification clinics include the practical assessment portion of the USBA Basic Rifle Safety Course along with additional lecture material and practical experience on the range.
 You will need to complete the online portion of the USBA course before you arrive on-site for the CBC safety certification clinic.
 Bring proof of course completion with you!

 Clinics are generally held in October and mid-season and are limited by volunteer instructor availability.
 Clinics are announced via the CBC Members mailing list (see subscription links on our home page), and are posted on the CBC web site.